starkleytech/swapdex-documentation/docs/maintain/migrate-validator.md

-Voila, you are all set.
+Voila, you are all set, just wait for the chain to sync and catch the latest blocks.